-- ◆ The Provider property that holds the name of the provider.
-If you do not supply a Provider name, ADO uses the MSDASQL provider. - ♦ The ConnectionString property that holds a connection string.
+- The Provider property that holds the name of the provider.
+If you do not supply a Provider name, ADO uses the MSDASQL provider. - The ConnectionString property that holds a connection string.
 This property holds an Adaptive Server Anywhere connection string, which is used in just the same way as the ODBC driver.
-You can supply ODBC data source names, or explicit UserID, Password, DatabaseName, and other parameters, just as in other connection strings. - For more information about connection parameters, see "Connection parameters" on page 70. - ♦ The Open method initiates a connection.
+You can supply ODBC data source names, or explicit UserID, Password, DatabaseName, and other parameters, just as in other connection strings.

+For more information about connection parameters, see "Connection parameters" on page 70.

+• The Open method initiates a connection.

-For more information about ADO, see "ADO programming with Adaptive Server Anywhere" on page 340 of the book ASA Programming Guide.
+For more information about ADO, see "ADO programming with Adaptive Server Anywhere" [ASA Programming Guide, page 315].